AY2425S2-CS2103-W11-2/tp/docs/DeveloperGuide.md

 7. Startup time should not exceed 2 seconds on a typical modern system
 8. The system should gracefully handle and log errors without crashing

+**Use case 6: Add a new meeting**

+**MSS**

+1. User enters the command to add a meeting into the input field, along with all details following the specified command syntax
+2. AddressBook shows a success message containing the details of the added meeting

+    Use case ends.

+**Extensions**

+* 1a.
+Any of the people's names listed do not exist in the AddressBook
+   * 1a1.
+AddressBook shows an error message.
+   Use case ends.

+* 1b.
+The command is missing datetime and person fields
+   * 1b1.
+AddressBook shows an error message.
+   Use case ends.

 *{More to be added}*

 ### Glossary